coronalabs/corona-docs/markdown/api/library/system/getInfo.markdown

 ### bundleID

-`"buindID"` returns bundle/package identifier of the app or `nil` if not applicable.
+`"bundleID"` returns bundle/package identifier of the app or `nil` if not applicable.

 `"build"` returns the Corona build string as it appears in the __About__ box of the Corona Simulator.